OpenClaw Cost Dashboard: Track Agent Spend by Job, Tool, and Model

 Does Zedly Shield track costs today?

-Shield currently captures tool call events, session metadata, and run summaries.
-Token-level cost tracking is on the roadmap as the next ops expansion (Phase 3).
-The infrastructure for cost dashboards is already in place: the event pipeline captures session-scoped events, the Runs tab computes per-session aggregations, and the dashboard supports adding new metric columns.
-When cost data is added to the event schema, it flows through the same pipeline.
+Not yet.
+Shield currently captures tool call events, session metadata, and run summaries, but it does not capture token counts or model identity.
+Token-level cost tracking is the next major ops feature on the roadmap.
+The good news is that all of the infrastructure — session-scoped events, the Runs tab with per-session aggregations, and the dashboard — is already in place.
+When token data is added to the event schema, cost breakdowns will flow through the same pipeline with no architectural changes.

 Ready to get started?